 Meet the Terminal

-The terminal apps that are built into python.microbit.org online editor and the Mu software give you two ways to interact with your micro:bit:
+The serial monitor terminal apps that are built into python.microbit.org online editor and the Mu software give you two ways to interact with your micro:bit:

-Most of the Cybersecurity tutorials will utilize the terminal to interact with a micro:bit while its program is running.
-For example, if the micro:bit picks up any radio messages, it will now be able to display them quickly in the terminal.
+Most of the Cybersecurity tutorials will use the serial monitor to interact with a micro:bit while its scriptis running.
+For example, if the micro:bit picks up any radio messages, it will be able to display them quickly in the serial monitor.
+For the cyber:bot, it is also useful for testing sensor circuits before relying on them for navigation.

 Why is it called a terminal?